threader/PC-Tuning/docs/post-install.md

 ## Download Prerequisites

-This only applies if you are using a the base images provided in [docs/pre-install.md](./pre-install.md#obtaining-a-base-image).
+This only applies if you are using the base images provided in [docs/pre-install.md](./pre-install.md#obtaining-a-base-image).

 - Open CMD & enter the command below.